Amygdala: Development and sex distinction

 The amygdala is one of the best-understood brain regions with regard to differences between the sexes.
-The amygdala is larger in males than females in children aged 7 to 11, adult humans, and adult rats.
+The amygdala is larger in males than females, in children aged 7 to 11, adult humans, and adult rats.

 There is considerable growth within the first few years of structural development in both male and female amygdalae.
 Within this early period, female limbic structures grow at a more rapid pace than the male ones.
 Amongst female subjects, the amygdala reaches its full growth potential approximately 1.5 years before the peak of male development.
 The structural development of the male amygdala occurs over a longer period than in women.
-Despite the early development of female amygdalae, they reach their growth potential sooner than males, whose amygdalae continue to develop.
+Because of the early development of female amygdalae, they reach their growth potential sooner than males, whose amygdalae continue to develop.
 The larger relative size of the male amygdala may be attributed to this extended developmental period.

 Hormonal factors may contribute to these sex-specific developmental differences.
-The amygdala is rich in androgen receptors – nuclear receptors that bind to testosterone.
+The amygdala is rich in androgen receptors—nuclear receptors that bind to testosterone.
 Androgen receptors play a role in the DNA binding that regulates gene expression.
 Though testosterone is present within the female hormonal systems, women have lower levels of testosterone than men.
 The abundance of testosterone in the male hormonal system may contribute to development.
 In addition, the grey matter volume on the amygdala is predicted by testosterone levels, which may also contribute to the increased mass of the male amygdala.